Jinczhg/gazebo_event_cam_plugin/README.md

 Both, the DVS plugin and the [CameraPlugin](https://bitbucket.org/osrf/gazebo/src/666bf30ad9a3c042955b55f79cf1a5416a70d83d/plugins/CameraPlugin.cc) use the Gazebo [CameraSensor](https://bitbucket.org/osrf/gazebo/src/666bf30ad9a3c042955b55f79cf1a5416a70d83d/gazebo/sensors/CameraSensor.cc) internally.

-The following XACRO snippet shows an example of usage (can also be found in line 317-374 in xacro/iris.xacro):
+The following XACRO snippet shows an example of usage (can also be found in lines 317-374 in _xacro/iris.xacro_):

     <sensor name='event_camera' type='camera'>
         <camera name='dvs_event_cam'>